Places

 Why Honduras

-Honduras’ resilient communities invite teams into meaningful collaboration with community organizations, schools, and relief groups.
-Tegucigalpa and San Pedro Sula anchor partnerships, Copán reveals Mayan heritage, and the Bay Islands (Roatán, Utila) provide rest after service days.
-Security requires careful planning; we work only with vetted partners, trained drivers, and flexible schedules so leaders can focus on relationship building and generosity.
-Review our travel commissions guide to maintain long-term support for Honduran partners.
+Honduras’ resilient communities invite teams into meaningful collaboration with local organizations, schools, and relief groups.
+Tegucigalpa and San Pedro Sula anchor partnership work, Copán adds Mayan heritage, and the Bay Islands (Roatán, Utila) provide space to rest after service days.
+Security requires careful planning.
+We work only with vetted partners, trained drivers, and flexible schedules so leaders can focus on relationships and generosity.
+Review our travel commissions guide to sustain long-term support for Honduran partners.

 Top Highlights by Theme